schkwve/osdev/README.md

 A project without name... (yet!)

+## THIS PROJECT IS CURRENTLY BEING REWRITTEN IN THE `rewrite` BRANCH

 ## Building & Running

 After cloning this repo with all submodules, compile Limine: `make -C ex/limine`